-Assessment: 100 % coursework SWED2002.
-Swedish II.2 (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-This course is a continuation of SWED2001.
-Swedish II.1.
-The intention is to build further on the previous level work and widen the scope of exposure to more complex aspects of the language.
-The modes of teaching adopted will diversify, and more elaborate material will be used.
-Participants are expected to consolidate their understanding of Swedish language and develop further their production and reception skills.
-Prerequisites: Students wishing to be admitted to SWED2002 without having previously completed SWED2001.
-Swedish II .1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard Assessment: 100% coursework Second and Third Year SWED2221.
-Living in the land of the midnight sun - towards an understanding of contemporary Scandinavia (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-This course will introduce the region of Scandinavia, which includes Sweden, Denmark, Norway, Finland, and Iceland, through the main themes of its history and culture.
+Second and Third Year SWED2003.
+Nordic lights: Introduction to cultures and societies in Scandinavia (6 credits) This course will introduce the region of Scandinavia, which includes Sweden, Denmark, Norway, Finland, and Iceland, through the main themes of its history and culture.
 It will explore features common to Scandinavia as a whole as well as aspects unique to each country.
 It will also take a look at Sino-Scandinavian relations and draw comparisons between the contrasting lifestyles of Scandinavians and Hong Kongers.
 Students can expect to gain an understanding of a region famous for balancing the demands of an advanced and highly competitive economy with one of the world's most comprehensive social welfare systems.
 Prerequisite: Nil Assessment: 100% coursework Medium of instruction: English Third Year SWED3001.
-Swedish III.1 (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-This course continues to build on the two previous years' work on a more advanced level.
+Swedish III.1 (6 credits) This course continues to build on the two previous years' work on a more advanced level.
 The intention is to allow students to develop a fairly comprehensive understanding of the Swedish language through the study of a variety of documents (written, audio and video).
 The selection of documents will also serve as a basis for discussion on some social issues regarding contemporary Sweden, as well as its history and cultural background.
 Prerequisites: Students wishing to be admitted to SWED3001 without having previously completed SWED2002.
 Swedish II.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+100% coursework Assessment:

-Assessment: 100% coursework SWED3002.
-Swedish III.2 (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-This course is a continuation of SWED3001.
+SWED3002.
+Swedish III.2 (6 credits) This course is a continuation of SWED3001.
 Swedish III.1 and the students are expected to be able to use the spoken and written language on an increasingly advanced level.
 The students will continue to develop their language skills and simultaneously actively apply their acquired knowledge within different contexts of the course.
 The selection of documents will serve as a basis for discussions pertaining Swedish society as well as the students own experiences of Hong Kong society.
-Prerequisites: Students wishing to be admitted to SWED3002without having previously completed SWED3001.
+Prerequisites: Students wishing to be admitted to SWED3002 without having previously completed SWED3001.
 Swedish III.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+100% coursework Assessment: SWED3003.
+Swedish reading course (6 credits) This course will introduce students to the literature of Sweden through reading, analysis and discussion of a selection of texts, covering a range from late 19th century to contemporary authors.
+The texts will enhance the students understanding of historical developments and contemporary trends in Swedish society as well as different literary genres in Sweden.
+Texts from other Scandinavian countries will also be introduced.
+The course will be conducted in Swedish and students are required to have a good knowledge of the language.
+Students will enhance their language and communication skills Students wishing to be admitted to SWED3003 without having previously completed Prerequisites: SWED3001.
+Swedish III.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+100% coursework Assessment: